peter-rvb/peter-rvb/README.md

 ### Hey, I'm Peter 👋

 I'm an Enterprise Architect @Workday based in London.
 I have a keen interest in building apps to automate business processes.
-I'm continually looking to improve my coding skillset with a focus on JavaScript and React.
+I'm continually looking to improve my coding skillset with a focus in JavaScript and React.

 - 🔭 I’m currently working on building apps in Workday Extend
 - 🌱 I’m currently learning React